allaboutapps/aaa-backend-stack/README.md

 local$ cd aaa-backend && yarn docker:up

 # Now check that scaffolded project in aaa-backend still compiles
-container$ yarn && yarn build
+container$ yarn && yarn build && yarn test

 # Fix compiler and linter erros until all is well.
 # Then copy the fixes to the template.

 # Then destroy the docker setup and go back to aaa-backend-stack
-local$ yarn docker:destroy && cd ..
+local$ yarn docker:destroy && cd .. && rm -rf aaa-backend

 # 2. clean all node_modules in root and at the packages level
 local$ yarn clean-modules